As companies continue to adjust to the demands of the GDPR, a new data law looms – the ePrivacy Regulation.

 The matter of cookies has proven one of the most important when it comes to the ePrivacy Regulation.
 In fact, its predecessor – the ePrivacy Directive – is referred to as “The Cookie Law.”

-How the regulation seeks to improve the current directive’s provision on cookies is by streamlining the way cookie consent is introduced and collected.
+How the regulation seeks to improve the current directive’s provision on cookies is by streamlining the way cookie consent (see our what are cookies explainer if you need a refresher on how they work) is introduced and collected.

 The Commission says: